SciPost/SciPost/docs/contributors/editorial_administrators/production.rst

    the authors should be emailed and asked to do so, by providing either the ``.bbl`` file or the ``.bib`` source.

+   Any extra material provided by the authors which supplements the arXiv source should be put in a folder ``EXTRA_FROM_AUTH``.

 Source retrieval and folder preparation
 ---------------------------------------